bbauska/zombiePolitics/README.md

 as a weakness any measure of compassion, care, trust, and vulnerability.
-As the val­ ues and interests ofthe market become a template for all of society, the only insti­ tutions, social relations, public spheres, and modes of agency that matter are those that pay homage to the rule of mobile capital and the interests of financial titans.
+As the val­ ues and interests ofthe market become a template for all of society, the only insti­ tutions, social relations, public spheres, and modes of agency that matter are those that pay homage to the rule of mobile capital and the interests of financial titans.</p>

-What the current financial crisis has revealed has less to do with the so-called greed of Wall Street moguls than with the increasing fragility of a market-driven system that produces inequalities in every sphere of life, making its ode to democ­ racy and the good life a a dishonest fiction.
+<p>What the current financial crisis has revealed has less to do with the so-called
+greed of Wall Street moguls than with the increasing fragility of a market-driven system that produces inequalities in every sphere of life, making its ode to democ­ racy and the good life a a dishonest fiction.
 Moreover, the formative culture that